Michael-Sebero/Numerology-Calculator/README.md

 ### Life Path Numbers

 **1** - The Leader: Independent, pioneering, ambitious.
-Natural born leaders who prefer to go their own way.
+Natural born leaders who prefer to go their own way

 **2** - The Peacemaker: Cooperative, diplomatic, sensitive.
-Thrive in partnerships and value harmony above all.
+Thrive in partnerships and value harmony above all

 **3** - The Creative: Artistic, expressive, optimistic.
-Natural communicators with creative energy and charm.
+Natural communicators with creative energy and charm

 **4** - The Builder: Practical, organized, hardworking.
-Stable and reliable, they build solid foundations.
+Stable and reliable, they build solid foundations

 **5** - The Adventurer: Free-spirited, curious, versatile.
-Crave freedom and new experiences constantly.
+Crave freedom and new experiences constantly

 **6** - The Nurturer: Caring, responsible, family-oriented.
-Natural healers who put others' needs first.
+Natural healers who put others' needs first

 **7** - The Seeker: Analytical, introspective, spiritual.
-Deep thinkers who seek truth and understanding.
+Deep thinkers who seek truth and understanding

 **8** - The Achiever: Ambitious, business-minded, powerful.
-Driven to succeed and accumulate material wealth.
+Driven to succeed and accumulate material wealth

 **9** - The Humanitarian: Compassionate, generous, wise.
-Devoted to serving others and making the world better.
+Devoted to serving others and making the world better

 **11** - The Intuitive: Psychic, inspirational, enlightened.
-Master number with powerful spiritual gifts.
+Master number with powerful spiritual gifts

 **22** - The Master Builder: Visionary, practical, powerful.
-Can turn dreams into reality on a large scale.
+Can turn dreams into reality on a large scale

 **33** - The Master Teacher: Healing, teaching, uplifting.
-Rare number focused on spiritual service to humanity.
+Rare number focused on spiritual service to humanity

 ### Expression Numbers